oslabs-beta/protostar-relay/README.md

 <h1>Proto Relay</h1>
 Proto Relay is a Chrome extension devtool for React Relay based off the official devtool.
 It is designed to be light-weight, performant, and easy-to-use.

-# Table of Contents
-  - insert table of contents later

 ## Features
 - [x] Preview Relay store content from the Chrome devtools panel
 - [x] View store content over time with included snapshots